Worldwide Guide to Women in Leadership

 1991 Minister of Finance Marie-Michele Rey, Haiti

 1991-93 Minister in government-in-exile of Finance, 1993-95 Minister of Finance and Economy.
-In 1991 President Jean Bertrand Aristide was ousted by a Military Coup d’Etat, he lead a government-in-exile till he was reinstalled in 1993.
+President Jean Bertrand Aristide was ousted by a Military Coup d’Etat in 1991 and lead a government-in-exile till he was reinstalled in 1993 and Foreign Minister 2009-11.

 Later in the 1990s she was member of the Peace Commission, Secretary for Peace and Peace Negotiator brokering the end of the civil war